karljs/bash-bookmark/README.md

 ## Warning

-This is very unpolished software.
-It is still missing many key features, such as handling directories with spaces in them and deleting/overwriting bookmarks.
+This is unpolished software.
+It is still missing many key features, such as ~~handling directories with spaces in them~~ and deleting/overwriting bookmarks.

 Further, it offers no protection against malicious code inserted in the script or in the configuration file.